Who are we?

 You have a right to:

-• say no to us using your data for direct marketing and in certain circumstances 'legitimate interests', research and statistical reasons;
+object to us using your data for direct marketing and where your data is processed on the basis of 'legitimate interests', or for research and statistical reasons

-• withdraw any consent you've given us at any time; and
+withdraw any consent you've given us at any time but this does not make prior processing based on consent invalid

 To do any of these things, please get in touch using the details above.